wulms/BiDirect_BIDS_Converter/README.md

 # BiDirect_BIDS_Converter

-In 3 user-interactions (csv editings) from a folder containing your participants dicoms to a BIDS specification dataset, that passes the BIDS-Validator.
+[![DOI](https://zenodo.org/badge/195199025.svg)](https://zenodo.org/badge/latestdoi/195199025)

 This tool is a project of my PhD.
+It converts MRI data from DICOM to BIDS in three user-interactions (csv editings).
+A folder containing your participants DICOMS is your input.
+A BIDS specification dataset, that passes the BIDS-Validator your output.
 I developed this tool on all the neuroimaging data of the BiDirect study (Institute of Epidemiology and Social Medicine, WWU, Münster, Germany).
-Tested on Windows and Ubuntu 18.04.
-Conversion tested with Siemens and Philips data.

-[![DOI](https://zenodo.org/badge/195199025.svg)](https://zenodo.org/badge/latestdoi/195199025)

 # Short tutorial:
 This tool is a user-friendly tool to convert your dicom study data to BIDS.